JonathanBowker/data-operations-centre/time-quantity-engine/README.md

 # Additional Bucket Calculations
 ## Step 5 - Price Change and Direction Velocity Calculation
-Each window for Spot, Outright Forward and Interest Rate Differentials is analysed for price change and direction velocity.
-Price change is calculated by subtracting the current window mid from the previous window mid, and the direction velocity is measured by the sum of the amount changed divided by the number of price changes in each window.
+Each bucket for Spot, Outright Forward and Interest Rate Differentials is analysed for price change and direction velocity.
+Price change is calculated by subtracting the current bucket mid from the previous bucket mid, and the direction velocity is measured by the sum of the amount changed divided by the number of price changes in each bucket.

 ## Step 6 - Price Volatility Calculation
-Each window for Spot, Outright Forward and Interest Rate Differentials is analysed for opening, high, low and close prices as well as the number of price changes (ChangeCount) in each window.
+Each bucket for Spot, Outright Forward and Interest Rate Differentials is analysed for opening, high, low and close prices as well as the number of price changes (ChangeCount) in each bucket.

 * **Input 1 - Spots** - _Spot rates from Step 1_
 * **Input 2 - Outright Forwards** - _Outright forward rates from Step 3_